barbarastacherl/barbarastacherl.github.io/_pages/research.md

 ## Working Papers

 **Where Does it Hurt?
-Primary Care Practice Closures, Individual Health, and Hospital Utilization** (available on request)
+Primary Care Practice Closures, Individual Health, and Hospital Utilization** \

-with Anna-Theresa Renner
+*Working Paper available on request*, with Anna-Theresa Renner

 <details>
 <summary>Abstract</summary>